Do you know of any shops that are owned by folks with a debilitating chronic illness or disability? Do you own one?!

 Every saturday on Instagram you will seeing me sharing my purchases, tagging the biz owners and promoting this wee database because it’s so important for us to support each other in these times.

 If this is your first introduction to me, please know that I am a spoonie myself.
 I’ve been housebound for the last 11 years due to Eds and additional chronic conditions.
-You can read more about me here.
-I have a wonderful Patreon page with a small but mighty chronic illness community striving to achieve things in life and not get completely overwhelmed.

 My Goal With The Spoonie Business Database